 You want to know why the classification of your securities differs from your broker?
 Then you are in the right place!

-getquin uses the so-called TRBC system for classification.
+getquin uses the so-called RBICS system for classification.

-TRBC stands for "The Refinitiv Business Classification" and represents a classification system for securities and their affiliation to sectors, industries, geographical location, etc..
+RBICS stands for "FactSet’s Revere Business Industry Classification System" and represents a classification system for securities and their affiliation to sectors, industries, geographical location, etc.

-Since getquin primarily receives data from the data provider "Refinitiv", a product of Thomson&Reuters, this classification standard is also used.
+Since getquin primarily receives data from the data provider "Factset", this classification standard is also used.

 Therefore, it is possible that the data in the analysis of your securities differs from that of other trackers or your broker.